 Debt collectors will always be employed by privatised companies.
 The biggest and most notable difference between debt collectors and enforcement agents is that debt collectors have no special legal powers to actually collect a debt, but an enforcement agent does.
 If you do not give your consent, a debt collector has no right to take away your goods.

-The difference between a High Court Enforcement Officer and a debt collector?
+Difference between a High Court Enforcement Officer & debt collector?

 Can a bailiff force entry?

 It is only HCEOs that actually possess the right to force entry into your business premises in situations where they believe there are assets belonging to the debtor.
 Though, in cases of residential premises visits, the HCEO are not allowed to force entry in any way.
 They are only granted entry by invitation or unforced entry, which is basically going through an unlocked door or window; they can however force entry if they have previously lawfully gained access.